Nyamisachela/Duara/README.md

 ## Motivation

-Initially, this project aimed to develop a simple voting system for my women's microfinance group, "Duara."
+Initially, this project aimed to develop a simple voting system for my women's microfinance group.
 Our group needed a transparent and reliable method to manage votes for various decisions.
 However, as I worked on the project over the weeks, I was inspired by the recent GenZ/Millennial protests in Kenya.
 The call for transparency and accountability in governance made me realize the broader potential of my project.

 I decided to pivot the project to focus on creating a transparent voting system for Kenyan elections.
 The goal is to foster transparency, ensure accountability, and promote trust in the electoral process.
 This system could serve as a tool to empower citizens and enhance democratic practices.